-Texas‘ only National Monument, the Alibates Flint Quarries commemorate and preserve the archeological traces of prehistoric Indian homes, workshops, quarries, and campsites along the Canadian River in the Texas Panhandle.
-While traces of these ancient peoples’ existence can be found throughout the region, few of the sites are as dramatic as Alibates Flint Quarries.
+Texas‘ only National Monument, the Alibates Flint Quarries, commemorate and preserve the archeological traces of prehistoric Indian homes, workshops, quarries, and campsites along the Canadian River in the Texas Panhandle.
+While traces of these ancient peoples’ existence can be found throughout the region, few sites are as dramatic as Alibates Flint Quarries.

-Alibates flint has been used by people throughout 13,000 years of North American history.
-Although termed “flint,” the stone is technically an agatized dolomite that is unique to the Texas Panhandle, specifically, a 10-square-mile area around the monument.
+People have used Alibates flint throughout 13,000 years of North American history.
+Although termed “flint,” the stone is technically an agatized dolomite unique to the Texas Panhandle, specifically, a 10-square-mile area around the monument.
 Most of the flint, which displays startling beauty in hues and tones of the evening sky, with colors ranging from pale gray and white, to pink, maroon, and vivid red, to orange-gold and an intense purplish blue, is most concentrated on about 60 acres atop a mesa in the heart of the 1,000-acre monument.

 Until around 1870, Alibates flint was used for projectile points, scrapers, knives, and other stone tools.
 In the late 1800s, the flint began to be occasionally used for gunflints.

 The Clovis Mammoth Hunters are the earliest known group of people to have used Alibates flint.
-These ancient people were big-game hunters living near the end of the Ice Age, around 9500 BC to 9000 BC.
-They shared the Llano Estacado with mammoths, mastodons, straight-horned bison, and other Ice Age animals.
+These ancient people were big-game hunters living near the end of the Ice Age, around 9500 BC to 9000 BC, who shared the Llano Estacado with Ice Age animals.

-Around 6000 BC, at the beginning of the Archaic period, the climate became drier and Ice Age mammals had become extinct.
-The straight-horned bison was no longer alive and the American bison didn’t return until later in the Archaic period.
-The local American Indians turned to a variety of smaller game, such as deer and antelope, and gathered more plant foods.
+Around 6000 BC, at the beginning of the Archaic period, the climate became drier, and Ice Age mammals had become extinct.
+The straight-horned bison was no longer alive, and the American bison didn’t return until later in the Archaic period.
+The local American Indians turned to various smaller game, such as deer and antelope, and gathered more plant foods.
 Alibates flint was still used for making a wide variety of stone tools.
-Spears and atlatls were still used; the bow and arrow would not be invented until around 700 AD.
+Spears and atlatls were still used; the bow and arrow would not be invented until about 700 AD.

-A shift from the Archaic era to the Late Prehistoric era took place when arrow points became smaller and the bow and arrow were invented.
+A shift from the Archaic era to the Late Prehistoric era occurred when arrow points became smaller, and the bow and arrow were invented.
 The first group of people in the Texas Panhandle who used the bow and arrow were the Palo Duro people, who probably came from the southwest around 1 AD to 500 AD.

 The Antelope Creek people lived in the Texas and Oklahoma panhandles between 1150 AD and 1450 AD.
-In the area of the monument, along a small section of the Canadian River, the Antelope Creek people dug hundreds of quarries over a period of 300 years.
-Alibates flint exposed to the elements over a long period of time becomes fractured and breaks incorrectly when being knapped.
-The Antelope Creek people realized that the underground flint is of better quality than exposed flint, and superior for making stone tools.
+In the monument area, along a small section of the Canadian River, the Antelope Creek people dug hundreds of quarries for 300 years.
+Alibates flint exposed to the elements over a long time becomes fractured and breaks when being knapped.
+The Antelope Creek people realized that the underground flint is of better quality than exposed flint and superior for making stone tools.

 More than 700 quarries exist where this flint was dug out by hand.
-The quarries today are usually round ovals about six or more feet in diameter with depressions in the center.
+Today’s quarries are usually round ovals about six or more feet in diameter with depressions in the center.
 Wind and rain have filled the once four to eight-foot deep holes with soil.

-Alibates Flint Quarries National Monument has a modern visitor contact station with exhibits, flint samples, a bookstore, and a theater, where visitors can watch a 10-minute orientation film.
+Alibates Flint Quarries National Monument has a modern visitor contact station with exhibits, flint samples, a bookstore, and a theater to watch a 10-minute orientation film.
 Outside, visitors may visit the Alibates Interpretive Garden or take a 10-minute self-guided hike in the Mesquite Trail, which winds around a small mesa adjacent to the garden.
 Visiting the flint quarries is by ranger-guided tour only, which are typically offered daily, depending on weather and staff availability.
-It is recommended that those wishing to take a ranger-led tour call in advance to confirm tour times, availability, and make reservations.
-The tour involves a one-mile round-trip hike up a moderately steep trail that is covered with loose gravel and includes stairs.
+It is recommended that those wishing to take a ranger-led tour call in advance to confirm tour times, availability and make reservations.
+The tour involves a one-mile round-trip hike up a moderately steep trail covered with loose gravel and includes stairs.
 It has an elevation gain of 170 feet which is the equivalent of climbing 17 flights of stairs with frequent stops and takes about two hours.
 Tour members should bring water and wear comfortable, sturdy walking shoes with closed toes.
-It is not recommended to visitors with health conditions including heart problems, artificial knees/hips, and breathing problems.
+It is not recommended to visitors with heart problems, artificial knees/hips, and breathing problems.